-The $\overline{\text{CONVST}}$ signal is gated with the BUSY internally so that as soon as the timeout is initiated by the first $\overline{\text{CONVST}}$ pulse all subsequent $\overline{\text{CONVST}}$ pulses are ignored until the BUSY signal goes low, 32/72 ms later.
-The $\overline{\text{CONVST}}$ pulse that follows after the BUSY signal goes low initiates an automatic full selfcalibration.
-This takes a further 32/72 ms. After calibration, the part is accurate to the 12-bit level and the specifications quoted on the data sheet apply, and all subsequent $\overline{\text{CONVST}}$ pulses initiate conversions.
+The CONVST signal is gated with the BUSY internally so that as soon as the timeout is initiated by the first CONVST pulse all subsequent CONVST pulses are ignored until the BUSY signal goes low, 32/72 ms later.
+The CONVST pulse that follows after the BUSY signal goes low initiates a full self-calibration.
+This takes a further 32/72 ms. After calibration, the part is accurate to the 12-bit level and the specifications quoted on the data sheet apply; all subsequent CONVST pulses initiate conversions.
 There is no need to perform another calibration unless the operating conditions change or unless a system calibration is required.

 This autocalibration at power-on is disabled if the user writes to the control register before the autocalibration is initiated.
-If the control register write operation occurs during the first 32/72 ms timeout period, then the BUSY signal stays high for the 32/72 ms and the $\overline{\text{CONVST}}$ pulse that follows the BUSY going low does not initiate an automatic full self-calibration.
+If the control register write operation occurs during the first 32/72 ms timeout period, then the BUSY signal stays high for the 32/72 ms and the $\overline{\text{CONVST}}$ pulse that follows the BUSY going low does not initiate a full self-calibration.
 It initiates a conversion and all subsequent $\overline{\text{CONVST}}$ pulses initiate conversions as well.
 If the control register write operation occurs when the automatic full self-calibration is in progress, then the calibration is not be aborted; the BUSY signal remains high until the automatic full self-calibration is complete.